 Sure, there are some well-established travel bloggers that have significant earnings from their blogs but not even they get paid to travel the world.
 Someone paying someone to travel the world is a ridiculous idea, don’t you think?
 What would the people funding the trip get in return?
 Traveling itself doesn’t provide any value whatsoever for a company.

-But these well-established bloggers are experts in their field and they have a huge following.
+But the best travel bloggers are experts in their field and they have a huge following.
 Hence, they will be getting paid for providing their expert services in creating high-quality content about that brand that will be seen by thousands of people.
 I hope this makes it clearer.
 Brands don’t pay you to travel, they pay for the services you provide.

 Why does it bother me?